+*The 2013 values are for the period 1 July 2013 to 31 December 2013.

 APA GasNet’s forecast of operating expenditure for the access arrangement period has been prepared using the base year methodology.
 This methodology involves the following steps:

 Selection of an appropriate base year in which to measure costs;